CERN Accelerating science

 CRYOGENICS

-The FCC collaboration is studying new technologies for cooling from room temperature down to 1 Kelvin with unprecedented efficiency in order to keep energy consumption as low as reasonably possible.
-Cryogenics and cooling systems can also find applications in areas beyond particle physics, ranging from the food processing industry to space-transport and satellites, medical devices, natural gas production, storage and transport, and also cooling appliances in every home!
+The international FCC collaboration is studying new technologies for cooling from room temperature down to 1 Kelvin with unprecedented efficiency to keep energy consumption as low as reasonably possible.
+Cryogenics and cooling systems find applications in areas beyond particle physics, ranging from the food processing industry to space-transport and satellites, medical imaging, natural gas production, storage and transport, and also cooling appliances in every home!

 Cryogenic plant LHC

-The compressor unit of the 4.5 K refrigerator at Point 6.
+The compressor unit of the 4.5 K refrigerator at Point 6 of the LHC.
 The unit provides 18 kW cooling capacity.
-There are eight of these units in the complete system (Image: CERN)
+(Image: CERN)

 • Energy-efficient refrigeration cycles